 Dear Patient or Caregiver,

-The CLL Society is pleased to have provided these educational resources and invites you to learn more about us.
-The CLL Society is exclusively dedicated to providing education and support to the CLL community.
+CLL Society is pleased to provide you with educational resources, and we invite you to learn more about us.
+CLL Society is dedicated to providing education and support to the CLL community with a focus on the needs of this population.
 Programs, resources, and services you might find helpful are listed below.

 About The CLL Society

-CLL Society is an inclusive, patient-centric, physician-curated nonprofit organization that addresses the unmet needs of the chronic lymphocytic leukemia (CLL) community through patient education, advocacy, support, and research.
-CLL Society focuses on explaining advances in our understanding of the underlying biology and the rapidly changing therapy options, while supporting informed patients and their healthcare providers.
-Our goal is to develop real, recent and relevant education for patients and caregivers.
+CLL Society’s mission as an inclusive, patient-centric, physician-curated nonprofit organization is to address the unmet needs of the chronic lymphocytic leukemia (CLL) community through patient education, advocacy, support, and research.
+CLL Society supports CLL patients, caregivers and healthcare providers by monitoring, reporting on, and explaining advances in the understanding of the underlying biology of CLL, emerging CLL research data, and the rapidly evolving CLL therapy options.
 Our motto is SMART PATIENTS GET SMART CARE™.

 The CLL Society Website

 The CLL Society website (https://cllsociety.org) is rich in educational content for CLL patients and caregivers.
-The goal of the website is to help you better understand chronic lymphocytic leukemia and to support you toward getting your best possible care through participation in shared decision- making.
-Features include The Basics, Beyond the Basics, Living Well with CLL, Clinical Trials, News, and Conference Coverage.
+The goal of the website is to help you better understand chronic lymphocytic leukemia and to support you toward getting your best possible care through participation in shared decision making.
+Features include information for those who are newly diagnosed, relevant treatments, breaking research, clinical trials, educational programs, support groups, and more.

-The CLL Society’s local, live, volunteer-led Support Groups provide CLL patients and their caregivers the opportunity to participate in face-to-face CLL-specific educational opportunities, as well as an opportunity to cultivate camaraderie with others sharing their diagnosis.
+The CLL Society’s volunteer-led support groups provide CLL patients and their caregivers the opportunity to participate in face-to-face CLL-specific educational opportunities, as well as an opportunity to cultivate camaraderie with others sharing their diagnosis.
+During the coronavirus pandemic, all meetings have been transitioned to a virtual platform.
 CLL Society has operationalized almost 40 support groups in cities across the U.S. and two locations in Canada.
-Find out more about our support groups at https://cllsociety.org/newly-forming-cll-specific- patient-support-groups/.
+Find out more about our support groups here.

-The CLL Society produces quarterly 60-minute webinars featuring the theme Living Well With CLL.
-Each webinar features different experts, with a moderator facilitating the session.
-The experts share a brief introductory presentation and the last half of the webinar is reserved for audience Q&A. Audience interaction is encouraged through advance question submission and live polling.
-All sessions will be recorded and archived on the CLL Society website.
-Visit our website and sign up for Alerts to be notified of upcoming webinars.
+CLL Society produces many educational programs each year.
+There are different formats, including Ed Forums, which are approximately 120-minutes and include multiple CLL expert speakers and patient or caregiver perspectives on a range of important topics.
+The webinar format is approximately 60-minutes and features one or two expert speakers, with a moderator facilitating the session.
+Expert speakers share a brief introductory presentation and the last half of the program is reserved for audience Q&A. Virtual Community Meetings include approximately four speakers and the majority of the time is reserved for audience Q&A. Audience interaction is encouraged through advance question submission and live polling.
+All sessions are recorded and archived on the CLL Society website.
+Visit our website and sign up for Alerts to be notified of upcoming educational events.

-The CLL Toolkit is a comprehensive CLL resource for your health care provider, providing the latest options and facts about CLL, while facilitating meaningful dialogue and decision making with CLL patients and caregivers.
+The CLL Toolkit is a comprehensive CLL resource, providing the latest options and facts about CLL.
+Reviewing this information can help facilitate meaningful dialogue and decision making between CLL patients, their caregivers, and healthcare providers.

-The CLL Society conducts important research to better understand the patients’ and caregivers’ journey and to better inform doctors about what matters most to patients.
+CLL Society conducts important research to better understand the patients’ and caregivers’ journey and to better inform health care providers about what matters most to patients.
 Our research has been presented at all the major hematology conferences.
-We are also making plans to sponsor basic science and clinical research addressing the unmet needs of CLL patients.
+We are also in the process of developing a program to sponsor basic science and clinical research addressing the unmet needs of CLL patients.

 We hope you find this information helpful, and we invite you to become a part of the CLL Society community.
-Visit our website or reach out at https://cllsociety.org/contact-us/.
+Reach out and contact us here.

 Stay Strong… We are all in this together!